 Influence the knowledge graph

-Schema also goes beyond rich snippets.
+Schema goes beyond just rich snippets.
 Using this form of structured data markup can influence the knowledge graph and enable computer programs, such as apps and personal assistants, to read the most important information (such as location, pricing and stock information) on your site more clearly.